cdot/Hotpot/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-Still as root,
+Still as root:
 ```
 # systemctl daemon-reload
 # systemctl enable hotpot
 ```
 You should see a link being created.
-Then
+Then:
 ```
 # systemctl start hotpot
 ```